 If we fail to satisfy the continued listing requirements of The Nasdaq Capital Market, such as the corporate governance requirements, the minimum closing bid price requirement, or the minimum stockholders' equity requirement, Nasdaq may take steps to de-list our common stock.
 For example, in May 2016, we received a letter from Nasdaq indicating that we are not in compliance with the minimum stockholders' equity requirement of Nasdaq Listing Rule 5550(b)(1), and in each of June 2016, November 2016, January 2018 and September 2019, we received letters from Nasdaq indicating that we were not in compliance with the minimum bid price requirement of Nasdaq Listing Rule 5550(a)(2), which requires that companies listed on The Nasdaq Capital Market maintain a minimum closing bid price of at least \$1.00 per share.
 We were able to regain compliance with the Nasdaq continued listing requirements discussed in the May 2016, June 2016, November 2016, January 2018 and September 2019 letters.
 In August 2022, we received a notice (the "August 2022 Notice") from Nasdaq advising us that we were not in compliance with Nasdaq's continued listing requirements under the Nasdaq Listing Rule 5250(c)(1) as a result of our failure to file our Quarterly Report on Form 10-Q for the quarter ended June 30, 2022 in a timely manner.
-Under Nasdaq listing rules, we were afforded 60 calendar days from the receipt of the August 2022 Notice, or until October 17, 2022, to submit a plan to regain compliance with this requirement.
+Under Nasdag listing rules, we were afforded 60 calendar days from the receipt of the August 2022 Notice, or until October 17, 2022, to submit a plan to regain compliance with this requirement.
 We submitted such a plan to Nasdaq, which Nasdaq accepted, resulting in us being granted until February 13, 2023 to file the Form 10-Q and thereby gained compliance with this Nasdaq listing rule.
-However, it is possible that we will be unable to timely file future period reports in the future.
+We filed our Quarterly Report on Form 10-Q for the quarter ended June 30, 2022 on November 10, 2022, which was within the additional period granted by Nasdaq.
+However, it is possible that we will be unable to timely file future periodic reports in a timely manner.
 In addition, in October 2022, we received a letter from Nasdaq advising us that we are not in compliance with Nasdaq's \$1.00 minimum bid price requirement.
 We have 180 calendar days to regain compliance with the minimum bid price requirement and may be afforded an additional 180 days subject to certain conditions.
 There can be no assurance that we will be able to regain and maintain compliance with the continued listing requirements of the Nasdaq Capital Market.
 If we fail to regain and maintain compliance with Nasdaq's continued listing requirements, Nasdaq may take steps to de-list our common stock.
 Such a de-listing would likely have a negative effect on the price of our common stock and would impair your ability to sell or purchase our common stock when you wish to do so.
 In the event of a de-listing, we would take actions to restore our compliance with Nasdaq's listing requirements, but we can provide no assurance that any such action taken by us would allow our common stock to become listed again, stabilize the market price or improve the liquidity of our common stock, or prevent future non-compliance with Nasdaq's listing requirements.